IanDesuyo/AfkXreading/README.md

 ## Known issues

-* Does not work when the page is not in the foreground.
+- Does not work when the page is not in the foreground.

+## Changelog

+- ### v0.2.1

+  - Fix bug that did not go to the next page

+- ### v0.2

+  - Redirect you back when afk detected

+- ### v0.1

+  - The first available version